OpenRiak/riak_kv/docs/OperationsAndTroubleshootingGuide.md

 {: .note }
 > It is recommended to control configuration through management of `riak.conf` not via the CLI.
 The `riak admin tictacaae` commands should only be used when there is an urgent need to change the configuration on a running node, without requiring a restart.

-The action command `rebuild_soon` will set the next rebuild time on all the nodes and vnodes specified to the `delay` in seconds:
+The action command `rebuild_soon` will set the next rebuild time on all the nodes and vnodes specified, to the `delay` in seconds:

 - A rebuild on a parallel-mode AAE vnode will rebuild the parallel keystore from the vnode store, and then rebuild the cached trees from that parallel store.
 - A rebuild of a native vnode (i.e. with a single `leveled` backend), will rebuild the cached tree from the [leveled ledger](./RiakTheoryGuide.md#the-leveled-backend) keystore (but also checking for presence of the object in the journal).